General Information on the National Visa (D category)

 When the application is submitted you will receive a white receipt.
 Please bring this with you every time you attend the visa section in person.
 If you subsequently submit additional documents by courier/post, please attach a copy of the white receipt.

-As domestic authorities (foreigners authority, the Federal Employment Agency) are usually involved in the application procedure for national visas, the processing time can be long.
-In the case of family reunification, the verification procedure often lasts three months, thus the visa section only responds to visa status enquiries after three months.
-We kindly request your understanding in this matter.
+In case of family reunification, the verification procedure often lasts three months, thus the visa section refrains from responding to visa status enquiries within the first three months.
+We kindly ask for your understanding in this matter.